Is Human Resources the Right Career Choice for You?

 What’s the average HR salary?

-A salary in a UK human resources role typically starts at around £18,000, with a more experienced HR role attracting a salary of up to £40,000, although this can vary depending on whether you are in or out of London.
+A salary in human resources typically starts at around £28,000, with a more experienced HR role attracting a salary of £50,000+, although this can vary depending on where you are in the UK.

 An apprenticeship role may pay less, however you’ll gain valuable experience, and this is a great way to kick start your HR career.